top of page

 The Role of Local Authorities in Promoting Life Skills

-Local authorities can play a critical role in advocating for the inclusion of life skills in education.
+Local authorities (LAs) can play a critical role in advocating for the inclusion of life skills in education.
 They can work with educational institutions to develop frameworks that prioritize life skills training.
-By providing resources, training, and support, local authorities can bridge the gap between academic knowledge and practical competencies.
+By providing resources, training, and support, LAs can facilitate SEL (social and emotional learning) that bridges the gap between academic knowledge and practical competencies.

 Programs that engage the community can also be beneficial.
-Workshops and partnerships with local businesses can provide students with real-world experiences.
-These initiatives offer valuable opportunities for students to apply their life skills in various settings, further enhancing their learning.
+Workshops and partnerships with local businesses and community organisations can provide students with the benefit of real-world lived experiences.
+These initiatives offer valuable social and emotional learning (SEL) opportunities, raise awareness and enhance practical life skills.

-A community workshop focused on developing essential life skills for students.
+Students attending a SEL workshop focused on developing life skills

 Embracing Life Skills for Future Success

 In conclusion, integrating life skills into the educational curriculum is a transformative approach that schools and local authorities can adopt.
-The future of education requires a shift which places traditional academic excellence and the cultivation of responsible, informed citizens through life skills, on a level playing field.
+The future of education requires a shift which places traditional academic excellence and the cultivation of responsible, informed citizens through social emotional learning and life skills, on a level playing field.

-The integration of life skills will not only benefit students academically but will also prepare them to thrive in all aspects of life.
-Schools and local authorities need to come together to create educational environments that prioritize personal development alongside academic success.
-Embracing life skills which lead to a brighter future for students, communities, and society at large.
+The integration of life skills will not only benefit students academically but also prepare them to thrive in all aspects of life.
+Schools and local authorities need to come together to create educational environments that prioritize personal development alongside academic success - embracing life skills which lead to a brighter future for students, communities, and society at large.

-By fostering an educational atmosphere that values life skills, we empower young individuals to take charge of their futures, create fulfilling lives, and contributing meaningfully to society.
+By fostering an educational atmosphere that values life skills, we empower young people to take charge of their futures, create fulfilling lives, and contributing meaningfully to society.

-Explore Pathways Project: Discover how our programmes incorporate supportive guidance to foster resilience and growth in young people [https://www.pathwayseducationproject.com/what-we-do/pshe-workshops]
+Discover how our programmes incorporate supportive guidance to foster resilience and growth in young people: https://www.pathwayseducationproject.com/pshe-life-skills-programmes-for-schools

 We Need Your Support